sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 ### Creating an `ASTConsumer`

 The `ASTFrontendAction` interface requires implementing the `CreateASTConsumer` function, which returns an `ASTConsumer` instance.
-As the name suggests, the `ASTConsumer` is responsible for processing the AST.
+As the name suggests, the `ASTConsumer` is responsible for consuming (processing) the AST.

 Our `ASTConsumer` is defined as follows:
 ```cpp line-numbers:{enabled}